Friends, I am something of a connoisseur of fight scenes and the topics on this blog have been pretty darn heavy for a while now.

 But before he can do that he needs to beat the living shit out of an awful lot of people.

 There is a scene were Jaa fights his way up a 3 storey building.
-The scene takes about 5 minutes and its awsmness is made even greater by the fact that it was all done in a single shot.
+The scene takes about 5 minutes and its awsmness is made even greater by the fact that it was all done in a single take.
 No editing, no retakes, they did the whole thing properly from start to finish.

 Some parts, particularly at the start, are quite slow.
 Also, the English dubbing is terrible, going so far as to change some of the plot of the movie (like the fact that the villain is a transsexual who is ostracized by her crime family).